 We refer to references by the tuple of (parent, reference, index).

-, so they aren’t suitable for identifying the reference.
+Rationale: Both reference target and resolveInfo can be null, so they aren’t suitable for identifying the reference.

-MUST NOT both be null
+However, target and resolveInfo MUST NOT both be null.

 6.2.
 Errors